tshi13/Do-It/doc/srs/srs_it5.md

 #### Joining Groups (invitations, etc.)
 - As a user, I want to be able to invite a user to a group so they can join the group using the invite
-- As a user, a random invitation code will be generate when I try to create a group and my friend can use that code to join the group as well.
+- As a user, I want a random invitation code will be generated when I try to create a group so that my friend can use that code to join the group as well.
 - As a user, I want to be able to create private groups that are password-protected so that only my friends who know the password can join
 - As a user, I want to be able to create private groups that are cost-protected, meaning only users with above a certain threshold of coins can join, so that I can form a group with experienced members with more coins
 - As a user, I want to be able to leave a group so that I am not in the group anymore
-- As a user, I want to have a group of buttons that includes groups and personal tasks, grouped together in the corner of the page
+- As a user, I want to have a group settings button that includes group and individual tasks for the group, located together in the corner of the page under one icon
 - As a user, I want the createGroup UI to be easily navigable and user-friendly

-#### Anti-setup strategy
-- As a user, I want some kind of strategy where users can avoid setting people up to profit / gain DoIt coins off of them, which could be related to a voting system, or having one trusted authority approve all tasks for being actually completed, or another way of validating tasks, like only the trusted authority having the submit button

-#### Logos and landing page
+#### Logos, landing page, and home page UI
-- As a user, I want to see a user-friendly landing page with good UI and the apperance of the DoIt logo on the website, possible as a watermark or picture
+- As a user, I want to see a user-friendly landing page with good UI and the appearance of the DoIt logo on the website, possible as a watermark or picture
+- As a user, I want better looking task cards UI
+- As a user, I want to see a doit logo
+- As a user, I want a group of useful buttons on home page
+- As a user, I want a pie chart to show private task progress on the home page
+- As a user, I want a slideshow with data for my groups on the home page
+- As a user, I want a quickstart interactive guide popup window on the home page

 ### Non-functional Requirements:
 - As a user, I want the DoIt website to be accessible on many different screen sizes and browsers